aws-asean-builders/aws-summit2019-techfest/module-1/README.md

 #### Test Website

 Now, it can take some time e.g. 15 to 30 minutes for your newly created S3 bucket to be accessible by CloudFront, as it is a global network of 100+ edge locations.
-Open up your favorite web browser and enter the **Domain Name** from the CloudFront console, it will be a series of characters and end in cloudfront.net.
+Open up your favorite web browser and enter the **CloudFrontDomainName** from the CLI command output above, it will be a series of characters and end in cloudfront.net.
 If you get an error and/or redirect to the S3 bucket wait some more time.

 ![mysfits-welcome](/images/module-1/mysfits-welcome.png)